Clean Linux OS

 • Install Timescale DB (as root)

-XorMon NG requires TimescaleDB 2.13 and newer.
+XorMon requires TimescaleDB Community Edition 2.13 or newer.

 • Disable built-in PostgreSQL module